 Do look to establish personal and heartfelt relationships with Omani business associates

-Do learn some basic Arabic, even just a few words and phrases, as it will go a long way towards dealing with business associates
+Do learn some basic Arabic, as even just a few words and phrases will go a long way when dealing with business associates

 Do remain respectful and observant of Islamic culture and traditions

-Don't embarrass, undermine or humiliate anyone during business meetings.
-While in the Western world this might further one's reputation, in the Arab world it will ruin any chances of forging good business relationships.
+Don't embarrass or undermine anyone during business meetings.
+While in the Western world this might further one's reputation, in the Arab world it will ruin any chance of forging good business relationships.

 ►See Establishing a Business in Oman for more on business in the Sultanate